vanessaaleung/data-science-notes/data-engineering/airflow/production-pipeline.md

   params={'filenams': ['file1.txt', 'file2.txt']}
 )
 ```

+- However, when using a single task instead of a loop, all entries would succeed or fail as a single task.
+Separate operators allow for better monitoring and scheduling of these tasks.

 ### Variables
 _Provides assorted information about DAG runs, tasks, and system configuration_
 - Execution Date: `{{ ds }}`